 The Future Shock

-The Future Shock is a revolution in smoothness, delivering 20mm of travel without degrading speed, handling, or comfort.
+The Future Shock is a revolution is smooth, delivering 20mm of travel without degrading speed, handling, or comfort.
 In fact, it does quite the opposite.
 Through a focus on axial compliance, it breaks the mold of what we thought was possible in bicycle design.
 Find out how we did it.

 For many, "smoothness" is a term that's replaceable with "comfort," and likewise, it's been historically treated as a variable that's in the way of speed—you either have a fast bike or a comfortable bike.
 With the Future Shock, however, we set out to find just what happens when smoothness is treated as a component of speed.
 It was complicated, but our testing clearly proves that "smoother" is indeed "faster."